PEXANE2/azure-docs.tr-tr/articles/cosmos-db/table-storage-design-guide.md

 }
 ```

-Aşağıdaki C# kodu, devam belirteçlerini açıkça işler:
+Aşağıdaki C# kodu, devamlılık belirteçlerini açıkça işler:

 ```csharp
 string filter = TableQuery.GenerateFilterCondition(